apache/camel-website/content/blog/2021/02/Camel38-Whatsnew/index.md

 ### Optimized core

 We have continued the optimizations and have separated route startup into an initialization and startup phase.
-This allows Camel to do initialization the routes as part of its own initialization.
+This allows Camel to perform route initialization as part of its own initialization.
 Meaning the start phase has been reduced in needed work, and allows Camel to startup routes faster.

 We will continue this effort for Camel 3.9 and 3.10 to allow routes to be enabled for built-time optimization,